RACV Logo

 Day 12 - Seoul

 Our day is spent exploring Korea’s Demilitarised Zone.
-We visit Freedom Bridge at Imjingak Village, board the monorail through the 3rd infiltration tunnel, and see the DMZ Exhibition Area.
+We visit Freedom Bridge at Imjingak Village, we’ll walk down the 3rd infiltration tunnel and see the DMZ Exhibition Area.
 Korea is officially the only divided country in the world and has been since the Korean War of 1950 – 1953.
 This zone was established by both sides and is 2 kilometres on either side of the Military Demarcation Line, running 250 kilometres across the Korean Peninsula.
-Our tour continues at the Dora Observatory and Dorasan Station, which will allow us to look into North Korea and the village of Kijŏng-dong.
+Our tour continues at the Dora Observatory and Dorasan Station, which allow us a peak into North Korea and the village of Kijŏng-dong.
 Often referred to as the propaganda village, it was designed by the North Koreans to show that the North is living a life of prosperity.
 A closer look indicates that they are all concrete shells with no windows and automatic lighting that switches on and off at designated times to suggest activity!
 Tonight, we’ll enjoy a Nanta Show.
 Nanta is a non-verbal comedy show and a popular way to spend an evening in South Korea.
 After the performance our evening continues with our group farewell dinner at a traditional restaurant.
 Challenging Day Today is a particularly challenging day, where there will be extended periods of walking time, often across uneven ground and in areas of high altitude or heat and humidity.

 Day 13 - Depart Seoul